egnha/valaddin/README.md

 #> Point (x, y) not in triangle
 ```

-For more information on the use of `strictly()`, and its companion functions,
+See the package documentation `?valaddin::strictly` for more information on the
-see the package documentation `?valaddin::strictly`.
+use of `strictly()`, and its companion functions.

 ## Related packages